4.2 Headings

 • Use descriptive (rather than functional) headings.

-• Make sure there is slightly more white space above a heading than below it.
+• Make sure there is slightly more passive space above a heading than below it.

 • A heading must have a block of text below it.
 Remember to include a lead-in sentence below the heading when it is followed by a list, a figure, or table.